 - Fresh baby spinach for the small leaves.
 If you use regular spinach, chop it first.

-If you've been wondering how to make mushroom vegan scrambled eggs with tofu, I've got you covered!
+I've got you covered if you've been wondering how to make mushroom vegan scrambled eggs with tofu!
 Start by getting all of the ingredients measured, prepped, and ready since this recipe comes together quickly.

-1) Add the vegetables: Add the shallot, mushrooms, and sea salt, saute for a few minutes, until the mushrooms start browning.
+1) Add the vegetables: Add the shallot, mushrooms, and sea salt, and saute for a few minutes until the mushrooms start browning.
 Add the bell pepper and garlic; cook for 3 to 4 minutes, occasionally stirring, until the vegetables start softening.